philchuang/MvvmCommandWirer/README.md

 What is it?
 -----------
-Utility for attribute-based wiring-up of MVVM Commands
+Portable Class Library for attribute-based wiring-up of MVVM Commands.
+Targets .NET 4.5, SL 4+, WP7+, Windows Store.

 Why would I want to use it?
 ---------------------------